brendanmurty/pinboard-react-client/readme.md

 1. Visit your [Pinboard password page](https://pinboard.in/settings/password)
 2. Save this in `.env` as the value of the `PINBOARD_API_TOKEN` variable
 3. Apply the changes to the application: `npm run serve`

-### Update the password for the login dialog

-The system currently uses a Basic HTTP Authentication dialog for logging in.

-The username for this dialog is `pinboard`, but this can be changed by editing the `express-basic-auth` section in [server.js](server.js).

-The password for this dialog is set via the `PINBOARD_AUTH_PASS` variable in the `.env` file.

-To apply the changes to the application: `npm run serve`

 ### Update the domain and port configuration